aliffazfar/react-native-googlePlaceAutoComplete/README.md

 The project follows the following folder structure:

-src/components: Contains reusable components used in the project. src/hooks: Contains custom hooks. src/redux: Contains Redux slices for fetching and managing data. src/screens: Contains the main screens of the application. src/services: Contains the API service config and endpoints. src/types: Contains TypeScript type declarations for the project.
+- src/components: Contains reusable components used in the project.
+- src/hooks: Contains custom hooks.
+- src/redux: Contains Redux slices for fetching and managing data.
+- src/screens: Contains the main screens of the application.
+- src/services: Contains the API service config and endpoints.
+- src/types: Contains TypeScript type declarations for the project.

+## Contact
+For any inquiries or questions, please contact aliffazfararis@gmail.com.